The development philosophy for this new version of the Connectome Mapper is to:

 Enhance portability by freezing the computing environment with all software dependencies installed, through the adoption of the BIDS App framework relying on light software container technologies.

-Adopt best modern open-source software practices that includes to continuously test the build and execution of the BIDS App with code covergae and to follow the PEP8 and PEP257 conventions for python code and docstring style conventions.
+Adopt best modern open-source software practices that includes to continuously test the build and execution of the BIDS App with code coverage and to follow the PEP8 and PEP257 conventions for python code and docstring style conventions.
+The use of an integrated development environment such as PyCharm or SublimeText with a python linter (code style checker) is strongly recommended.

 Follow the all contributors specification to acknowledge any kind of contribution.

-This means that contributions in many different ways (discussed in the following subsections) are welcome and will be properly ackowledged!
+This means that contributions in many different ways (discussed in the following subsections) are welcome and will be properly acknowledged!

 If you have contributed to